 Roomba 960 is equipped with a camera that enables visual localization making possible seamless and efficient navigation of an entire level of your home.
 Note that for the camera functionality too work properly some light in the room where the robot will be vacuuming may be needed.

-Tangle free dual extractors grab and break down debris eliminating hair tangles and jams, and an airflow accelerator creates a sealed channel that concentrates airflow, sucking in more debris.
+The tangle-free brushes (known also as debris extractors) found on Roomba 960 and 860 grab and break down debris eliminating hair tangles and jams, and an airflow accelerator creates a sealed channel that concentrates airflow, sucking in more debris.

 Scheduling can be programmed for up to 7 times per week.
 The unit starts vacuuming as soon as the scheduled time is reached.